 Turn stand mixer up to medium-high speed and mix until the dough feels elastic and bounces partway back when indented with your thumb, about 3-5 minutes.
 If mixing by hand, skip this step.

 Working with oiled hands, gently transfer dough, being careful not to tear its surface, to a lightly oiled mixing bowl and cover with plastic wrap.
 Let dough stand at room temperature for 30 minutes.
-Uncover dough and fold it in half, being careful not to compress it too much.
+Uncover dough.
+Working with wet hands and/or a plastic bench scraper, loosen the dough, then gently lift and pull the dough down towards you, folding it in half.
+Give the bowl a quarter turn and repeat, folding the dough in half towards you.
+Now give the bowl a half turn and repeat the fold a final time, being careful not to compress it too much.
+Lastly, pull the unfolded side of your dough carefully up from the bottom, and pull it up and over to form a neat package.
 Re-cover with plastic wrap and let stand until dough has increased in volume by half, about 1 hour 30 minutes longer.

 Transfer dough in one piece to a lightly floured work surface.
 Using a bench knife, divide dough in half and shape each portion into a ball.
 Dust the tops of the dough balls with flour, cover with a towel, and let rest for 15 minutes.

-Shape the dough into rounds once again, folding the dough under itself to create a smooth surface with a seam on the bottom.
+Shape the dough into rounds once again, gently folding the dough over itself similar to how you did before, but even more carefully now.
+Now flip the dough ball over so that the seams you just created are on the bottom and a smooth surface is on top.
 Let dough rest on the work surface, seam-side down, for 5 minutes.
 Transfer each dough ball, seam-side up, to a bowl or basket lined with a lightly floured linen cloth or plain, not-fuzzy kitchen towel.
 Refrigerate dough balls or store in a cool place until dough has nearly doubled in size, about 1 hour to 1 hour 30 minutes.